sdc-china/IDA-doc/_posts/2018-01-11-installation-migrating-ida-application.md

 1. Download the lastest IDA installation file.
 The migration scripts come from the installation file.
 The file name is ida-web-xxx.zip.(xxx is the IDA version)
 2. Stop Libery server.
-3. Stop MySQL server.
+3. Stop database server.
-4. Backup the MySQL database.
+4. Backup the database.

 ## Step 1: Update IDA.war